veronique1415/veronique-desrochers-captsone/README.md

 <summary>Tech Stack</summary>
 ### Tech Stack

-List technologies that will be used in your app, including any libraries to save time or provide more functionality.
-Be sure to research any potential limitations.

-I will be using:
+Here's a list of tech I used to make this app:

 -React
 -React-router-dom
 -Axios
 -MySQL
--Sass (obvi)
+-Sass
--express
+-Express

 </details>
 <details>
 <summary>APIs</summary>
 ### APIs

-List any external sources of data that will be used in your app.

-I would like to use google Maps embeded map to show users where they can find the importer's bottle of wine in Montreal.
+I used google Maps embeded map to show users where they can find the importer's bottle of wine in Montreal.
 Each marker will show a restaurant or store's name and address.

-I will use my own API that hopefully is connected to my own database.
+I use my own API as well.
+You can find my back-end repository here : "https://github.com/veronique1415/GO-Backend"

 </details>
 <details>
 <summary>Sitemap</summary>
 ### Sitemap

-In terms of what pages this website will showcase :
+- The HomePage showcases new arrivals and a hero picture.

 - About section that gives you a description of their mission with this company + a brief presentation of the team behind it.

-- Find us section that will show the user where their products can be found in Quebec
+- Find us section that show the user where their products can be found in Quebec

 - Producers section that give a description of who's being the production of every single bottle of wine and where they are from and which wine does the importer carry from them at the moment.